 Deferred debt issuance costs: Deferred debt issuance costs represent fees and other direct incremental costs incurred in connection with the Company's borrowings.
-Deferred debt issuance costs are presented as a direct reduction of the related debt liability on the consolidated statements of assets and liabilities except for deferred debt issuance costs associated with the Company's line of credit arrangements, which are included in prepaid expenses and other assets on the consolidated statements of assets and liabilities.
-Unamortized debt issuance costs included in prepaid expenses and other assets on the consolidated statements of assets and liabilities.
-Unamortized debt issuance costs included in prepaid expenses and other assets on the consolidated statements of assets and liabilities as of December 31, 2022 and 2021, were \$1,316 and \$671, respectively.
-Deferred debt issuance costs are amortized to interest expense over the term of the related debt.
+Deferred debt issuance costs are presented as a direct reduction of the related debt liability on the consolidated statements of assets and liabilities, except for deferred debt issuance costs associated with the Company's revolving line of credit arrangements, which are included in prepaid expenses and other assets on the consolidated statements of assets and liabilities.
+Unamortized deferred debt issuance costs included in prepaid expenses and other assets on the consolidated statements of assets and liabilities as of December 31, 2023 and 2022, were \$1,062 and \$1,316, respectively.
+Deferred debt issuance costs are amortized to interest expense over the term or expected term of the related debt.